OpenDSA/OpenDSA/RST/en/CS5040slides/JUnit.rst

      against what your program does do.
    * Executing commands puts your program into a certain state (expressed by the output).
-   * The assertions define characterstics of what you expect from that state.
+   * The assertions define characteristics of what you expect from that state.
 This is the model.
    * The test then compares what state YOUR program is in (expressed by the output) against the model (assertions).